RedHatInsights/insights-upload/README.md

     docker
     docker-compose

+By default, the app will use [Minio.io](https://minio.io), as a S3 backend compatible with AWS' API.

-You will need to provide your own AWS creds and buckets via environment variables if you intend to use S3:
+If you prefer to use a real S3 account, you will need to remove the environment variable S3_ENDPOINT_URL in ['docker/docker-compose.yml'](docker/docker-compose.yml) and provide your own AWS creds and buckets via environment variables:

     AWS_ACCESS_KEY_ID
     AWS_SECRET_ACCESS_KEY